DanielOaks/ircv3-specifications/extensions/resume.md

 #### `RESUME` Command
 This command, sent from a client to a server, indicates that the client wishes to resume their old session.
 This command MAY ONLY be sent during connection registration.

-    RESUME <token> [timestamp]
+    RESUME <token> <timestamp>

 `<token>` is the old connection's resume token.

-`<timestamp>`, if given, is a timestamp indicating when the client received the last message from the server on the old connection.
+`<timestamp>` is a timestamp indicating the last time at which the client was able to receive messages from the server on the old connection.
 This timestamp uses the same format as the IRCv3 `server-time` extension (i.e. `YYYY-MM-DDThh:mm:ss.sssZ`, or in UTC using extended format as specified by ISO 8601:2004(E) 4.3.2), and is passed to other clients to indicates how long the disconnection lasted.

 If the request is successful, the server returns a `RESUME` message as described below, registration immediately completes, and the server begins replaying the current client state.